Disobedience (2017 film): Plot

-Ronit and Esti attend the Rav's hesped, which is to be given by Dovid in front of the entire congregation.
-After the opening Zemirot, Ronit invites Esti to come live with her in New York.
-Dovid begins to speak but is unable to follow his prepared text.
-Instead, he reminds the congregation of the sermon that the Rav was delivering right before he died on the freedom to choose.
+Ronit and Esti attend the Rav's hesped (eulogy gathering), which is to be given by Dovid.
 Under the guise of addressing the congregation, he releases Esti from their marriage and then publicly turns down the offer of becoming the congregation's new spiritual guide.
 Esti finds him outside and they embrace.
-Dovid motions for Ronit to join in their embrace, finally reconciling their old friendship.
+Dovid motions for Ronit to join them, finally reconciling their old friendship.

-The next morning, Ronit departs for New York, cordially bidding Dovid and Esti goodbye.
-As Ronit's cab is driving away, Esti chases after Ronit and gives her a final kiss, and they confess their love for each other.
-Ronit tells Esti that she will be a brilliant mother, and they promise to keep in touch.
-Ronit makes a detour to her father's grave to bid him a final goodbye and take a picture of his grave.
+Ronit departs for New York, cordially bidding Dovid and Esti goodbye.
+As Ronit's cab is driving away, Esti chases it down and gives her a final kiss.
+Ronit tells Esti that she will be a brilliant mother, and they confess their love for each other.
+Esti promises to let Ronit know where she goes.
+Before going to the airport, Ronit makes a detour to her father's grave to bid him a final goodbye after taking a picture of his grave.